larsalbrecht/SmartHotEdit/README.md

 # SmartHotEdit
 Edit text from clipboard with smart functions.
+It is expandable with C# (compiled *.dll-files), Lua (Moonsharp) and Python (IronPython / uses Python 2.7).

 ## Plugins
 SmartHotEdit can handle plugins to add support for custom functionality.